NORTH CAROLINA STOP TORTURE NOWPO Box 12707

 4/30/2005 . . .
 Abu Faraj al Libbi, Pakistan-Afghanistan, N4476S (N313P renumbered to N4476S in 2004 or 2005)

 Abou ElKassim Britel is an Italian citizen taken illegally by United States officials and flown from Lahore, Pakistan to Rabat, Morocco.
 Kassim is a devout Muslim who sought to share his faith by translating religious texts into Italian.

 For eight months, Britel was detained by Moroccan intelligence services.
 During this time, he was held incommunicado and interrogated under torture that included severe beatings, isolation, sleep deprivation, and death threats against him and his family, before being released without charge.

 On his way back home to Italy Britel was re-arrested by Moroccan authorities.

 In September 2006, an Italian examining judge found a complete lack of any evidence linking Britel with any criminal, let alone terrorist-related, activity.
-Subsequently, eighty-seven members of the Italian Parliament petitioned the King of Morocco to have Britel pardoned, released from prison and immediately returned to Italy.
+Subsequently, eighty-seven members of the Italian Parliament petitioned the King of Morocco to have Mr. Britel pardoned, released from prison and immediately returned to Italy.

 He was finally freed from a Moroccan prison after 8½ years of torture on April 14, 2011.

-During his captivity, his wife, Khadija Anna Brittel, courageously carried letters of apology from North Carolinians and reported back that he was encouraged to know that he was not forgotten, and she subsequently wrote a personal appeal to the Johnston County Board of Commissioners asking for an investigation into the Johntson County community's role in Kassim's disappearance, detention and torture.
+During his captivity, his wife, Khadija Anna Brittel, courageously carried letters of apology from North Carolinians and reported back that he was encouraged to know that he was not forgotten, and she subsequently wrote a personal appeal to the Johnston County Board of Commissioners asking for an investigation into the Johntson County community's role in Mr. Britel's disappearance, detention and torture.